-- 1. apply the concept of linear modeling in their own discipline - 2. distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models - 3. make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra - 4. be aware of the ties that linear models have to machine learning and network theory material from Linear Algebra for Everyone, Gilbert Strang, Wellesley-Cambridge Press, 2020
+- 1. apply the concept of linear modeling in their own discipline - 2. distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models - 3. make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra - 4. be aware of the ties that linear models have to machine learning and network theory material from Linear Algebra for Everyone, Gilbert Strang, Wellesley-Cambridge Press, 2020 material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021 material from Mathematics of Big Data: Spreadsheets, Databases, Matrices, and Graphs, Jeremy Kepner, Hayden Jananthan, The MIT Press, 2018 material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021 material from Linear Algebra and Learning from Data, Gilbert Strang, Wellesley-Cambridge Press, 2019

-Note that these four ILOs can be loosely associated with the four parts of the course indicated above material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021
+Note that these four ILOs can be loosely associated with the four parts of the course indicated above